SuhasSrinivasan/rf2na-packages/README.md

 Download the above `create_env.sh` script.

-Also documented are the conda YAML (use not recommended) and conda table of packages.
+Also documented are the conda YAML (not tested) and conda table of packages.

 Hope this is helpful!